darlanbbs/Secret-Word-Project/README.md

 - This will copy all the files from this repo down to your computer

--Type npm install to install all dependencies
+- Type Yarn to install all dependencies

--Last, but not least, type npm start to run the app locally.
+- Last, but not least, type npm start to run the app locally.